Israel-Beni/Dribble-Like-Swiping-Animation/README.md

 ## General Info

 This project steps into FrontEnd development to create a commonly seen scroll animation that can be seen on sites like `Dribble.com`.
 This involves 0% Javascript, and no other frameworks like GSAP.
 Instead, it only rely on some good ol' fashioned HTML & CSS.
+Click [here](https://israel-beni.github.io/Dribble-Like-Swiping-Animation/) to see the code in action.

 ## Source